 Replenishment from DC to shop: sending the right products to the right stores at the right time

 Refilling from stock room to sales floor: ensuring your sales floor is as high performing as possible.

 How to replenish from DC to stores with RFID

 Optimizing product availability starts by getting the right products to the right stores.
 The ERP system often manages this DC-to-store replenishment process.
-If the ERP system works with accurate data provided by RFID, it can allocate better products to the right stores.
+If the ERP system works with accurate data provided by RFID, it can allocate better products to the right shops.

 Still, these shipments are made by people.
 And people make mistakes.
 That's why it is good practice to verify incoming shipments in-store.
 This way, you not only speed up your process of verifying incoming shipments but also don't need to wait on the next store count to be confident on which items were actually in the box.

 How to refill your sales floor with RFID